lukaspalkovic/DCS_wiki/Flight-controller-connection.md

 * Assign the [motors to the outputs](https://ardupilot.org/copter/docs/frame-type-configuration.html).
 * If using CAN ESCs configure the CAN communication accordingly (TODO Jaro comment)
 * Test your motor settings.
 * If you are using also radio control, [configure and calibrate it](https://ardupilot.org/copter/docs/common-radio-control-calibration.html).
 * [Calibrate accelerometer.](https://ardupilot.org/copter/docs/common-accelerometer-calibration.html)
 * [Calibrate the compass.](https://ardupilot.org/copter/docs/common-compass-calibration-in-mission-planner.html#common-compass-calibration-in-mission-planner)
 * If using GPS, [mount and configure the GPS module](https://ardupilot.org/copter/docs/common-installing-3dr-ublox-gps-compass-module.html).
 * [Set transmitter modes. ](https://ardupilot.org/copter/docs/common-rc-transmitter-flight-mode-configuration.html)These will serve for manual control of the drone.
 The flight mode can be changed externally via MAVLINK, which is also a case in autonomous control from flight computer Xavier NX (TODO check wording consistency).
 * Based on ESC you are using consider [calibrating also your ESCs](https://ardupilot.org/copter/docs/esc-calibration.html).
 This is not needed in case of DroneCore.Power which has a separate section (TODO)
 * Activate failsafe mechanism according to your needs.
 We recommend at least these options: battery, radio (if using R/C control), EKF, vibration, crash
+* Follow the [first flight instructions](https://ardupilot.org/copter/docs/common-tuning.html) to make your first flight, tune PID settings and related

 ### Specifics

+#### COM settings

+* Serial 2 protocol is reserved for Flight computer(TODO naming convention) and must be set to _Mavlink 2_
+* Board to board interconnection between The Cube (TODO naming) on DroneCore.Pilot and DroneCore.Power is using CAN1 interface
+*

+(TODO height measurement)